-When it came time to renew my business insurance, I shopped around.
+When came time to renew the insurance coverage for my organizing business, I shopped around.
 I called various agents and spent a considerable amount of time with them.
 A few quotes were unreasonably high.
-Some were even ridiculously low and weren’t adequate for my business needs.
+Some were even ridiculously low and weren’t adequate for my business needs at the time.
 Others wouldn’t insure me at all because they didn’t understand my business.
-Some didn’t like the fact that I frequently use independent contractors.
+Some didn’t like the fact that I frequently used independent contractors.

-Finally, I talked withan insurance agent who understood my business and was able to recommend the right coverage for my situation.
-It is so important to have the right types of coverage in our profession as professional organizers.
+Finally, I talked with an insurance agent who understood my business and recommended the right coverage for my situation.
+It is important to have the right types of coverage in our profession as professional organizers.
 I never knew just how much it mattered until my agent explained it to me.

 A good insurance agent will want to know all about your business operations.
-They should also have the patience to clearly explain the details and importance of insurance for those in our industry.
-It is not unusual at all for a representative to spend at least 45 minutes on a first phone call with a prospective client.
+They should also have the patience to clearly explain the details and importance of insurance for our industry.
+It is not unusual for a representative to spend at least 45 minutes on a first phone call with a prospective client.

 1. Comprehensive General Liability Coverage